 The Sieghart Independent report on the Public Library Service was published.
 You can read it here.
 In response a Library Task Force was set up which is doing good work, but the cuts continue nationally at a frightening level.
 We submitted a detailed report on the issues from our own experience of the things which matter and are succeeding here in Ross on Wye.
 In 2015 we raised a petition, with over 7000 signatures, which was debated in a full council meeting on December 18th.
 You can read our presentation to Council.
 In summer 2016 we learnt that the library service is yet again among the targets for possible cuts in the latest budget round.
 The Cabinet Meeting on October 13th decided the next set of targets for cuts to the service.
 Joint Action for Herefordshire Libraries (JAHL) held a demonstration ahead of that meeting, lobbied many of the councillors and submitted a further report, Libraries for Life on the subject.
 Further cuts were made but no library will be closed this time around.
 The latest developments include bringing other services into the library - which is the reason for major restructuring beginning early in 2018.
-There is also a plan to engage in "soft" market testing to see if any organisation would be interested in taking over management of the library service.
+There has also been a period of "soft" market testing to see if any organisation would be interested in taking over management of the library service.
 We are watching and ensuring that the views of users and friends are heard.
-You can keep track of events via our Facebook page.
+Keep track of events via our Facebook page.